Aybak, Samangan: Historical heritage

-Samangan has one of the well-known archaeological sites in Afghanistan, in the Takth i Rostam and the adjacent Buddhist caves and stupas on top of a hill, north of Hindu Kush passes.
+Samangan has one of the well-known archaeological sites in Afghanistan, in the Takht-e Rostam and the adjacent Buddhist caves and stupas on top of a hill, north of Hindu Kush passes.
 At this location, caves were hewn out of rocks and inhabited by Buddhists.
 The Buddhist stupa here is in the form of a mound.
 It represents the earliest link to the evolution of Buddhist architecture in Afghanistan.
-Another heritage site is the Hazar Sumuch District which is about 10 km away from the town.
+Another heritage site is the Hazar Sumuch District which is about 10 km away from the city.